peterhinch/micropython-tft-gui/README.md

 For hardware notes see this [reference](./HARDWARE.md).
 An extension for plotting simple graphs is described [here](./PLOT.md).

-# Icons

-Most classes use graphics primitives to draw objects on the screen.
-A few employ icons: this is arguably prettier but involves large icon files which must be frozen as bytecode.
-Objects drawn with graphics primitives are scalable.
-Further properties such as colors can efficiently be changed at runtime: to achieve this with an icon-based object would require a set of colored icons to be created at design time.
-The library is usable without the icon classes.

-Instructions and a utility for creating icon files may be found on Robert Hammelrath's TFT driver site (see below).

 # Pre requisites

 ## Pre installation